mbuyukyoruk/fetch_seq_by_string_in_header/README.md

 WARNING:
 --------

 If you use the list search option and create a single output file, duplications in provided list will generated duplicated accession entries. (i.e. vibrio will also get vibrio sp and will generate duplicates if the list also contains vibrio sp).
-Use remove_dub_by_acc script to avoid any duplications for downsteam steps (link: https://github.com/WiedenheftLab/remove_dub_by_acc)
+Use [remove_dub_by_acc](https://github.com/mbuyukyoruk/remove_dub_by_acc) script to avoid any duplications for downstream steps.

 Input Paramaters (REQUIRED):
 ----------------------------